-Definition of key terms 12.
+12. Definition of key terms

-Term Definition AFCA Australian Financial Complaints Authority APRA Australian Prudential Regulation Authority Application form The online form to make a Claim under the Scheme AusIndustry The division of the same name within the department.
-Claim The request to be considered for a claim under the Scheme Eligible loan An eligible loan has the meaning given in Rule 3.2 of the Scheme Rules.
+Term Definition AFCA Australian Financial Complaints Authority APRA Australian Prudential Regulation Authority Application form The online form to make a claim under the Phase 2 Scheme Claim The request to be considered for a claim under the Scheme Eligible loan An eligible loan has the meaning given in Rule 3.2 of the Phase 2 Scheme Rules.